Welcome to Gonzaga Law School!

 The SBA supports a variety of student groups and organizations.
 With over two dozen official student organizations on campus, Gonzaga Law offers students an opportunity to get involved with just about any topic or issue that they are passionate about.

-A club fair will be held early in the Fall Term.
+A club fair will be held in September 2020.

 Gonzaga Law provides on campus student lockers on the 1st floor of the law school.
 Visit the SBA CASHnet store to rent a locker.